How to Extract Data from a RAID Disk When NAS TerraMaster D2-340 TD2 Thunderbolt 3 Plus is Not Booting Up

 To prevent data loss due to overheating or improper ventilation, it is important to regularly monitor the temperature of the NAS and take necessary steps to keep it within the recommended operating range.
 This may include providing adequate airflow, using cooling fans, or adjusting the placement of the device.
 Additionally, it is advisable to regularly back up the data stored on the NAS to an external storage device or cloud storage to mitigate the risk of permanent data loss.

-Although NAS D2-340 TD2 Thunderbolt 3 Plus can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS D2-340 TD2 Thunderbolt 3 Plus can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view